- Find a Trail

 - Get Involved

-The Sippo Valley Trail runs nearly 10 miles, with flat, gentle grades, between Dalton and Massillon.
-It takes its name from Sippo Creek, which cascades along the side of the trail for nearly its entire length.
+Following a portion of the former Wheeling & Lake Erie Railroad corridor, the Sippo Valley Trail spans 10 miles between Dalton and Massillon in northwestern Ohio, presenting a mix of rolling farmland, forests, and small towns.
+The trail takes its name from Sippo Creek, which cascades along the side of the path for nearly its entire length.
 There are numerous small bridge crossings, as well as 12 road crossings.
-All road crossings are well marked for both trail and road traffic, and are easily navigated.
+All road crossings are well marked for both trail and road traffic and are easily navigated.

 Used this trail as a way to get back on the ohio and Erie Canal trail after camping in Mt Eaton.
 Was very surprised by the quality and maintenance of the trail .
 I haven't heard much about it but will be using it again when plans permit.